chaosbot/Chaos/README.md

 ## Some things it could do

+* Become the formost AI proponent of universal basic income by democratically establishing and running a non-profit with the mission to robotically grow and sell fruits and veggies in order to use the profits to fund disruptive open source projects.
 * Provide some useful service to people.
 * Be malicious.
 * Recreate itself in a different programming language.